 - These instructions are being performed on a Liquid Web Self-Managed Dedicated CentOS 7 server as the root user.

 - These instructions assume that your server has CentOS release 7.7.

-- We also have a great article on managing multiple versions of Python via Anaconda here!
+- We also have an awesome article on managing multiple versions of Python via Anaconda

 In CentOS 7 releases prior to 7.7, it was necessary to make Python 3 available for installation by setting up third-party repositories, such as the IUS repository, because the CentOS base repository did not provide a Python 3 package.
 Thankfully, as of CentOS 7.7, Python 3 is available in the base package repository!

 In order to make sure that we are working with the most up to date environment possible in terms of our packages, we can run the following command.

 Step 2: Install Python 3